milinddinesh/spring-Tutorial/README.md

 You can also build the application to a jar file with the command `./gradlew build` and run the jar file with the command `java -jar build/libs/db_demo-0.0.1-SNAPSHOT.jar `

+* the name of the jar file may vary .
+You can check the name of the jar file under /bin/libs